tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 Execution:
 * for the main chain F behaves nicely
 * F coordinates to sign a block B that is different from the one on the main chain.
-* the lite clients obtains B and trusts at as it is signed by more and 2/3 of the voting power.
+* the lite clients obtains B and trusts at as it is signed by more than 2/3 of the voting power.

 Consequences: